JoepVanlier/Hackey-Trackey/README.md

 If your plugins simply need their MIDI data to arrive at a specific channel, then you can always remap the MIDI channel by forcing a specific MIDI output channel.

+Note that non-tracker input should be assigned to channel 0, to make the plugin work as intended.
+The plugin will then remap the data in channel 0 to MIDI channel 1-16.
+It does so after assigning the notes already in channel 1-16.
+The layout of the tracker view will be stable as long as no data is entered into MIDI channels other than zero via the piano roll or other methods.

 # Issues
 There are some things which are unfortunately not possible as far as I am aware.
 Voice stealing between different tracked patterns is one of them.
 Since the